AFFORDING SCHOOL ONE

 Economic diversity and financial accessibility are bedrock values for School One.
 We want a school community of many backgrounds and perspectives, so we provide financial aid to over 60% of our families.

-We offer financial aid packages that range from full to partial scholarships.
+We offer financial aid packages that range from nearly full to partial scholarships.

 Our financial aid dollars go to middle class and lower income families.
 Eligibility depends on income and need.
 Families who apply by the January deadline have a better chance of receiving financial aid.